Higher subsidies for preschools with 100 per cent qualified teachers have been restored for the first time in a decade.

-The new funding rates will apply from next January 1 and will cost $278.2m over the four financial years to June 2024.
+The exact new funding rates have not yet been announced but will apply from next January 1 and will cost $278.2m over the four financial years to June 2024.

 "Eligible centres will receive the increased payments in November 2020 advance funding to cover January and February 2021," Hipkins said.